Flip-flop (electronics): SR NOR latch

 Note: X means don't care, that is, either 0 or 1 is a valid value.

 The R = S = 1 combination is called a restricted combination or a forbidden state because, as both NOR gates then output zeros, it breaks the logical equation Q = not Q̅.
-The combination is also inappropriate in circuits where both inputs may go low simultaneously (i.e. a transition from restricted to keep).
-The output would lock at either 1 or 0 depending on the propagation time relations between the gates (a race condition).
+The combination is also inappropriate in circuits where both inputs may go low simultaneously (i.e. a transition from restricted to hold).
+The output could remain in a metastable state and may eventually lock at either 1 or 0 depending on the propagation time relations between the gates (a race condition).

 To overcome the restricted combination, one can add gates to the inputs that would convert (S, R) = (1, 1) to one of the non-restricted combinations.
 That can be: